Fact checkedFact Checked

 Many people like lemon juice because it’s a great source of vitamin C and citric acid.

-Michelle Rauch, a registered dietitian at The Actors Fund Home, also stated, “The Idea that combining coffee and lemon juice creates a ‘fat burning’ elixir is false.
-While each component may have their own health benefits, there is no scientific evidence to prove that pairing the two would promote weight loss.”
+Michelle Rauch, a registered dietitian at The Actors Fund Home, also stated, “The idea that combining coffee and lemon juice creates a ‘fat burning’ elixir is false.
+While each component may have its own health benefits, there is no scientific evidence to prove that pairing the two would promote weight loss.”

 Does Coffee Help You Lose Weight?